-If it's evident that your backyard remodel or update can't be a DIY project, hire a landscape designer or architect to help your outdoor space realize its potential.
+If your DIY design and construction skills aren't up to tackling a major backyard remodeling project, you can hire a landscape designer or architect to help your outdoor space realize its potential.
 A skilled professional can guide you through the process of figuring out a style, deciding who will be using the yard, creating zones of activity, choosing materials and plants, and recommending builders and contractors for everything from swimming pools to outdoor structures to installing irrigation.

-The fence and bench are made of redwood—the fence features a light stain while the bench is natural—and Podocarpus were planted for privacy and greenery.
-A no-mow fescue on the mounds of the berm invite the boys to roll, tumble, and enjoy their backyard.
-Bluegrass is planted on the flat areas and recycled brick is used for a small patio.
-Making smart use of the space, those redwood benches also store outdoor toys when not being played with.Continue to 3 of 51 below.
+The fence and bench are made of redwood—the fence features a light stain while the bench is natural—and Podocarpus (plum pines) were planted to provide greenery and enhance privacy.
+No-mow fescue planted on the berm invites the boys to roll, tumble, and enjoy their backyard.
+Durable bluegrass is planted on the flat areas of the lawn, and recycled brick is used for a small patio.
+To make smart use of the space, the redwood benches have storage space to store outdoor toys when they're not in use.Continue to 3 of 50 below.

 An Eichler Remodel

 Developer Joseph Eichler built thousands of California housing tract homes in the 1950s and 1960s, and his name is now associated with the style we now know as mid-century modern.
 While most of these developments were in the suburbs, the Diamond Heights Eichlers built in 1962 are in the Visitacion Valley neighborhood of San Francisco.